kuiqingduoli/my-c-learning/README.md

 ## 🚀 From Practice to Projects

 This repository focuses on **daily practice and syntax learning**.
-For more structured, project-oriented code, check out my **[my-C-projects](你的my-C-projects仓库链接)** repository, where I've organized complete applications with proper engineering structure.
+For more structured, project-oriented code, check out my (https://github.com/kuiqingduoli/my-C-projects) repository, where I've organized complete applications with proper engineering structure.

 ## 🎯 What You'll Find Here